tjweisman/math_website/weisman/site/frisbee/let_it_ride.md

 1. You can "bank" your point, and add it to your score.
 Then it's the other team's turn.
 2. You can let it ride!
 You get to go again, and if you score again, you'll get another point!
 But if you fail, you'll lose all of the points you haven't "banked," and it'll be the other team's turn to go.

-You can let it ride as many times as you like, but the longer you go without banking your points, the more stand to lose with each possession.
+You can let it ride as many times as you like, but the longer you go without banking your points, the more you stand to lose with each possession.
 The first team to bank a predetermined number of points (usually around 5) wins the game.

 ### An example